Articles of Association

 The registered office of BAE shall be established in Belgium, 1210 Brussels, 6 Avenue des Arts and located in the judicial district of Brussels.
 It may be transferred to any other location within the European Community on a decision by the Board.

 BAE aims to represent and give a unified voice for the business angel community in Europe and doing this by:

-- Raising awareness to the general public concerning the role of business angels investment in Europe in all its forms, including business angel networks (BAN) and angel groups and syndicates;
+a) Raising awareness to the general public concerning the role of business angel investment in Europe in all its forms, including business angel networks (BAN) and angel groups and syndicates;

-- Acting as the reference point for reliable data relevant to the business angel activity in Europe by organising regular collection of statistics and about the European angel financing market;
+d) Acting as the reference point for reliable data relevant to the business angel activity in Europe by organising regular collection of statistics and about the European angel financing market.

 Article 4 Membership of the Association

 The association is made of full members, affiliate members, and associate members.
 Only the full members will benefit from full voting rights.

 Full members are federations or national associations representing the BA-community in all its forms, including among others business angel networks, located in the European Union that represent, are a recognised voice for and promote the country's angel market.
 They do not engage in match-making activities.

 Membership applications will be submitted to an admission committee, composed of members of the Board, who will issue an opinion on the validity of the membership.

 By invitation from the Board only affiliate members may be: